vulpemventures/synthetic-asset-smart-contract/synthetic-asset-contract.rst

 Main events of the contract
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-- Issuance: Sponsor and Issuer cooperate to mint new Synth
+- Issuance: sponsor and issuer cooperate to mint new Synth
-- Redeem: Sponsor burns Synth to redeem the collateral
+- Redeem: sponsor burns Synth to redeem the collateral
-- Liquidation: Issuer burns Synth and uses Oracle signature to confiscate the collateral
+- Liquidation: issuer burns Synth and uses Oracle signature to confiscate the collateral
 - Re-Issuance: The collateral is unlocked and sent to the new covenant (that is built
   with new parameters); more collateral may be added.
 The amount of Synth linked to the
   the old covenant is burned, and a different amount of synth is issued, according to current